Bob Warn Field at Sycamore Stadium - Terre Haute Rex

 The Candles Holocaust Museum and Education Center was created in 1995 by Holocaust survivor Eva Mozes.
 The impressive museum features holograms of her memories and stories that visitors can view as if she is still with them.
 The cost is only $8 a person for adults and is well worth your time when in town.

-The Sycamore Winery is not too far from the ballpark and is set on beautiful grounds where visitors can enjoy both wine and beer that is brewed on-site.
+The Terre Haute Children’s Museum is also worth a visit with the little ones, $9 for admission.
+The Sycamore Winery is not too far from the ballpark and is set on beautiful grounds where visitors can enjoy both wine and beer brewed on-site.
 The best options are nearby downtown.
-M Moggers is an old reliable establishment that offers typical pub food and drinks, across the street is the Terre Haute Brewing Company.
+M Moggers is a venerable establishment that offers typical pub food and drinks across the street from the Terre Haute Brewing Company.

 Fans 3